Corruption in Turkmenistan: Anti-corruption efforts

 In March 2014, the Turkmen parliament passed an anti-corruption law that established "a legal and institutional framework to help identify cases of corruption".
-Under this law, certain categories of civil servants were forbidden for the first time "to engage in entrepreneurial activity, to open accounts in foreign banks, to accept gifts, contrary to established order, to receive honorary and special titles, awards and other insignia of foreign states, international organizations and political parties.
+Under this law, certain categories of civil servants were forbidden for the first time "to engage in entrepreneurial activity, to open accounts in foreign banks, to accept gifts, contrary to the established order, to receive honorary and special titles, awards and other insignia of foreign states, international organizations and political parties.
 Civil servants also have to provide information about their income, expenses and assets as well as income, expenses and assets of their [spouses] and minor children."
 The US Embassy noted, however, that given the country's "weak legal institutions", it was "difficult to see how this law could be effectively enforced".
 Also, while Turkmenistan has anti-corruption laws, they are not generally enforced.

 In September 2014, seven Turkmen government and law-enforcement officials took part in an OSCE-organized study visit in Riga.
 The purpose was for the visitors "to observe how anti-corruption and anti-money laundering mechanisms are implemented in practice" in Latvia.

 At a 9 July 2015, cabinet meeting, Berdimuhamedow fired several high officials, including his economy and development minister, a deputy premier overseeing the economic and finance sector, and a deputy premier in charge of agriculture.
 The president accused them of involvement in bribery and also said they "had failed to assess the impact of the global crisis on Turkmenistan's economy".
 State television reported that "80 banking, tax and financial services workers" had been "charged with committing various crimes" in "recent times".

 In 2019, the national chief of police, Minister of Internal Affairs Isgender Mulikov, was convicted and imprisoned for corruption.
 In 2020 the deputy prime minister for education and science, Pürli Agamyradow, was dismissed for failure to control bribery in education.